htcondor/htcondor/docs/admin-manual/ep-policy-configuration.rst

 fixed by configuration at boot time of the *condor_startd*, and cannot be changed without restarting the *condor_startd*.
 By default, no static slots are created.
 Static slots are named slotN@startd_name, where N starts at 1 and continues to the number of static slots.
-The configuration settting ``use FEATURE : StaticSlots`` will configure a startd to advertise zero partitionable slots, and one static slot per detected core, with 1 cpu core in each slot, and each slot evenly dividing the detected memory and execution disk space.
+The configuration setting ``use FEATURE : StaticSlots`` will configure a startd to advertise zero partitionable slots, and one static slot per detected core, with 1 cpu core in each slot, and each slot evenly dividing the detected memory and execution disk space.